Fort Liard: Climate

-Fort Liard has a borderline subarctic climate (Köppen climate classification Dfc), just short of a humid continental climate (Köppen climate classification Dfb), characterized by extreme variation of temperatures between seasons.
+Fort Liard has a borderline humid continental climate (Köppen climate classification Dfb), just above a subarctic climate (Köppen climate classification Dfc), characterized by extreme variation of temperatures between seasons.
 Temperatures can be warm in the summer, and cold in the winter.
+Fort Liard has an average frost free period of around 120 days, one of the longest in the territory.